Postural orthostatic tachycardia syndrome

 More than 50% of patients whose condition was triggered by a viral infection get better within five years.
 About 80% of patients have symptomatic improvement with treatment, while 25% are so disabled they are unable to work.
 A retrospective study on patients with adolescent-onset has shown that five years after diagnosis, 19% of patients had full resolution of symptoms.

-It is estimated that 1–3 million people in the United States have POTS.
+An estimated 1–3 million people in the United States have POTS.
 The average age for POTS onset is 20, and it occurs about five times more frequently in females than in males.